eivgreen/pArborist/README.md

 This produce the same results as a full-scale experiments, since the cache follows the same distribution and schema of the original dataset, see [1], [2], [3], [4].

-### For Users of pArborist:
-Replace the contents in expr_seeds with your own seeds.
-One row each.
-The format of a seed is:
-  number event1 event2 event 3...

-Put the seeds into expr_seeds.txt, one column each and

-## Datasets
-All nessesary parts to run pArborist are included in this repository.

-However, only the datasets labeled or produced by us are directly provided here as promised.
-In order to clarify the credits of the producers of other public datasets, we are not creating their copies here.
-Please find these datasets in their original websites/research [1] [2] [3] [4].

 ## Reference
 [1] Albert Kim and Adriana Escobedo-Land.
 2015.
 OkCupid Data for Introductory